 (Requisite, braggy version) Colleen Dilenschneider is the Chief Market Engagement Officer for IMPACTS, a global leader in predictive market intelligence and related technologies.
 Colleen oversees multiple audience engagement initiatives on behalf of clients in the nonprofit and cultural sectors from the Company’s London, UK offices.
 Widely regarded as a leader of the next generation of nonprofit executive management, Colleen is an authority on the evolution and deployment of innovative engagement practices with a unique expertise in digital marketing and millennial audiences.
 Utilizing data to both identify and predict emerging market opportunities, Colleen helps nonprofit organizations maintain their relevance and secure their long-term financial futures by building affinity with their onsite and virtual audiences.

 Colleen is the author and publisher of the popular blog Know Your Own Bone, a resource for creative engagement for nonprofit and cultural organizations that has been prominently featured in many national museum association publications, and is required reading for numerous museum studies programs and professional conferences.
 In addition, Colleen has published numerous articles in both the nonprofit and general market media and is a frequent contributor to prominent webinars and conferences.
-Colleen is a graduate of The University of Chicago and earned her Master of Public Administration with a concentration in nonprofit management from the University of Southern California.
-She also currently serves on the Board of Directors at the National Aquarium.
+Colleen earned her undergraduate degree from The University of Chicago and a Master of Public Administration with a concentration in nonprofit management from the University of Southern California.
+She has completed programs in public relations and strategic marketing at the University of Washington and the London School of Economics.
+Colleen currently serves on the Board of Directors at the National Aquarium.

 On a personal note…